 The Backstreet Boys are synonymous with the boy band revolution of the mid-90's and early-2000's.
 They were the first, the highest selling, and some say the most popular boy band of their era, creating several hit albums, copious international tour dates, and fistfuls of awards.
-After spending some time out of the limelight, the Backstreet Boys are once again front and center in the public eye with a phenomenal tour and their first album in four years.

 The Backstreet Boys formed in 1993 when A.J.
 McLean, Kevin Richardson, Brian Littrell, Nick Carter, and Howie Dorough answered an ad in the Orlando Sentinel for boy band auditions.
 The band was quickly signed to Jive records and their first self-titled album was released only in Europe and Asia, due to their success in the area.
 The album was later retooled and released in the US with additional tracks.